Areas / Towns & cities / Ripley · town guide

 0%

-The median home in Ripley has sold for £207,000 over the last three years — below the ~£290,000 England & Wales average.
-The average (£231,310) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+The average house price in Ripley over the last three years is £231,310, with a median sold price of £207,000 — below the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
 That's drawn from 1,200 recorded sales — a liquid, actively-traded local market.

 Ripley price trend